 Standing Up for Third-Party and Grandparents’ Rights

 It is becoming more common for grandparents to play an instrumental role in their grandchildren’s lives.
-Some grandparents provide primary care on a part-time or even full-time basis.
+Some grandparents provide primary care on a part-time or even a full-time basis.
 Other third parties, including stepparents, may be in this situation as well.

 In these cases, grandparents or third parties may wish to petition the New Jersey family court for custody of or visitation with the children.
 The laws regarding third-party rights are complex so it is best to work with an experienced lawyer who can interpret the statute and protect your rights.
 At Shimalla, Wechsler, Lepp & D’Onofrio, LLP, our attorneys have the knowledge and experience necessary to help you understand your rights.